blindsidenetworks/scalelite/README.md

 For the external Postgres Database, the minimum recommended server requirements are:
 - 2 CPU Cores
 - 2 GB Memory
+- 20 GB Disk Space (should be good for tens of thousands of recordings)

 For the external Redis Cache, the minimum recommended server requirements are:
 - 2 CPU Cores
 - 0.5GB Memory
+- **Persistence must be enabled**

 ### Setup a pool of BigBlueButton Server